mfisher5/ClimateAdaptationQNMs/README.md

 There is extensive supplementary material published with Fisher et al. to explain the rationale behind QNM variables and structure.

 #### Acknowledgements
+We are indebted to Dick Ogg, Garrett Dalan, and Mike Conroy for sharing their experiences and knowledge, which directed the questions we focused on and the variables we retained in the final model.
+We are similarly grateful to Sunny Jardine and Gway Kirchner, for their early reviews of the model structure.
+Jon Reum provided helpful feedback on an earlier draft of this paper.
+Genoa Sullaway provided organizational support for working meetings.
+Funding was provided by The David and Lucile Packard Foundation.